MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

   * Item Type
   * Folder Location (used as a tie breaker when a stage contains duplicate items (two or more items with the same name and type)

-  If a single item in each stage has the same name and type then pairing occurs.
+  If a single item in each stage has the same name and type, then pairing occurs.
 If there's more than one item in a stage that has the same name and type, then items are paired if they're in the same folder.
 If the folders aren't the same, pairing fails.

   The following table shows when items are paired when a workspace is assigned in different circumstances: